 Audition programs for organ should include a work from J. S. Bach, a representative work from the 19th century, and a work from either 17th or 20th/21st centuries.
 For harpsichord the program should draw from a cross section of the repertoire, including a work from J. S. Bach and choices from Italian composers, French clavicinistes, and English and German composers.
 The audition will range from 20-30 minutes depending on the degree level, including a brief interview.

-The college owns a small Casavant tracker-action organ, and several other practice organs.
-We also have access to four larger church organs in the city of Boulder.
+The college owns a small Casavant tracker-action organ, and also has access to four larger church organs in the city of Boulder.
 The college owns harpsichords by Keith Hill, Devin Golka (workshop of Keith Hill) and Hubbard.

 The applicant should review each degree plan carefully.
 The accompanying repertoire sheet reflects a minimum accumulated repertoire for graduation, some of which may already be in the student’s repertoire.

 - MM in Early Keyboard, Organ or Harpsichord emphasis coupled with musicology

 - DMA in Harpsichord